Team-2-SA60/ShoppingCart_Team2_SA60/README.md

 #### 11 Apr (Fri)

 #### 12 Apr (Sat)
+- Bofei: Finish checkout use case for sharing with team to integrate
+-
 #### 13 Apr (Sun)
+- On your own time, for your use cases:
+- How do you implement your feature?
+(Shortlist the most complicated fature)
+- Validation
+- Test Cases (Shortlist the most complicated validation)

 #### 14 Apr (Mon)
+- 10am - 11.30am: Meeting @ Cove to discuss:
+  (1) Your use cases and the qns below:
+- How do you implement your feature?
+(Shortlist the most complicated fature)
+- Validation
+- Test Cases (Shortlist the most complicated validation) (2) Should we deprioritise anything or help in anything?
+- (3) What are the additional features that we should build?

 #### 15 Apr (Tue)

 #### 16 Apr (Wed)

 #### 17 Apr (Thu)
+- AM: Draft of User narrative (Adrian)
+  - Test Cases

 #### 18 Apr (Fri)
+- 8.30pm - 10pm: Teams meeting  - All to be present
+  - Film presentation / recording (Adrian)

 #### 19 Apr (Sat)
 - [ ] Final code walkthrough